 We get it.
 You have a business idea that you can't wait to share with the world.
 However, to taste any kind of success, you'll need to secure its funding.
 There are all sorts of costs to consider when launching a startup.
 They will differ for every business owner.
-Although, regardless of what your costs are, you will likely need to obtain startup financing from loved ones, venture capitalists, angel investors, or the bank.
+Although, regardless of what your costs are, you will likely need to obtain startup financing from loved ones, venture capitalists, angel investors, banks, or other funding opportunities

 If you're unable to acquire the right amount of funding or have difficulty raising money for your startup, you're at risk of falling behind and having your business stay firmly on the ground.
 Unfortunately, understanding your finances can be a tricky subject.
 Therefore, consider asking for help from a financial advisor.
 They can give you expert advice on securing funding for your venture.